 Great Parks of Hamilton County Qualifies for Auditor of State Award with Distinction

-Columbus – A recent financial audit of the Great Parks of Hamilton County by Auditor of State Dave Yost’s office has returned a clean audit report.
+Columbus – A recent financial audit of Great Parks of Hamilton County by Auditor of State Dave Yost’s office has returned a clean audit report.
 The park district’s excellent record keeping has qualified it for the Auditor of State Award with Distinction.

 “Good finance is important to everything government does,” Auditor Yost said.
 “Sound budgetary decisions depend on clean and accurate books.”